-Compassionate allowance speeds SSDI, but beware the ‘donut hole’
+Compassionate allowance speeds SSDI, but beware of the ‘donut hole’

 Donut holes are tasty treats.
 Try to swallow one whole, though, and it could kill you.
 There’s a sort of donut hole when it comes to Social Security Disability and if you feel you need the financial foundation it can provide, you need to be aware of system holes in the course of obtaining the benefits to which you are eligible.